-You also don’t want someone to be mean to you for not being able to lift 100 pound on the first day.
+You also don’t want someone to be mean to you for not being able to lift a 100 pound weight on the first day.

-As you lift heavier and heavier weights, you want encouragement and recognition along the way.
+As you train and lift heavier and heavier weights, you want encouragement and recognition along the way.

 Physical toughness is about diligently practicing, building up tolerance and increasing muscle strength to lift heavy weights.